Asynchronous Requests

 }

-If the request is evaluated as valid, a job is created and response like following is returned:
+If the request is valid, a job is created and a response like the following is returned:

 {